HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **byte** The smallest unit of memory that can be directly addressed.
 A byte will usually hold 8 bits of data.
 C
 -
+**C** A programming language designed by Dennis Ritchie between 1969 and 1973.
+C++ is based on C and maintains a high degree of compatibility with C.
 **c-style string** Null-terminated character array.
 Included in the c++ language mostly for backwards compatibility with c.
 **call operator** Written as "()".
 Executes a function.
 **capture list** Part of a lambda expression that specifies if and how one or more variables can be used by the lambda.